sfigg/commercialization-public/docset/test/weg/delivering-a-great-startup-and-shutdown-experience.md

 -   Antivirus activity

-All of the above consume system resources (CPU and disk) result in bottlenecking on one, the other, or both.
-This can make the device unresponsive, delay app launch times, or make them lag or sluggish.
+These processes consume system resources (CPU and disk) and can result in bottlenecking on one, the other, or both.
+This can make the device unresponsive, delay app launch times, or make them run slowly.

 Consider these things when optimizing on/off performance:

--   Determine what non-inbox 1^st^- or 3rd-party processes are loaded and running on your systems.
+-   Determine what non-inbox 1st- or 3rd-party processes are loaded and running on your systems.

 -   Determine what is started on boot through registry run keys.